 This error occurs because the CAO makes changes to the prepopulated information on the form.
 Please contact our office to determine if we have received the completed form.

 My CAO cannot complete the form.
 Who else can complete the form besides my principal?

-The assistant principal, Human Resources personnel, or superintendent or his/her designee may complete the form.
+The assistant principal, Human Resources official authorized to verify employment, or superintendent or his/her designee may complete the form.